Ruebennase/EventStoreML/README.md

 ## Core Principles

-* **Bootstrap simplicity** - the language defines itself through a single type: `core.TypeDeclared@1`
+* **Bootstrap simplicity** - the language defines itself through a single event type and thus type: `core.TypeDeclared@1`
 * **Schema-first, no state** - all information is expressed as events, never as object state
 * **JSON Schema subset** - uses a safe, minimal subset (type, properties, required, items, $defs, internal $ref)
 * **Namespaces**
   * `core.*` - reserved, must-understand types for parsers
   * `meta.*` - optional meta or governance layer
   * others - user or domain namespaces
-* **Declare-before-use** - a type can only appear after it has been declared
+* **Declare-before-use** - a type can only appear and be used after it has been declared
-* **Tree rule (single-parent lineage)** - every version of a type must derive from exactly one earlier version
+* **Tree rule (single-parent lineage)** - every new type or new version of a type must be declared using an already existing type
 * **Opaque extensibility** - anything outside `core.*` is validated against its schema but otherwise semantically opaque

 ---

 ## Core Type: `core.TypeDeclared@1`

 `core.TypeDeclared@1` is the single built-in event type that bootstraps everything else.
-It declares new types and their schemas.
+Instances of this event type declare new types and their schemas.
+Such new types can then be used in schema definitions or as event type of new event instances.
+An event type can also be a new type-declaring event type...

 ### Payload schema (subset of JSON Schema)